Stratagentic/Stratagentic/replit.md

 ## Overview

 This is a landing page application for Stratagentic.ai, designed to showcase business transformation and automation services.
 The project implements a minimalist, high-contrast design inspired by has.works, featuring a monochrome aesthetic with blue and teal accents.
+The hero section features an interactive 3D globe field animation with magnetic particle effects and physics-based rotation.
 Built as a full-stack TypeScript application using React, Express, and PostgreSQL with Drizzle ORM.

 ## User Preferences